Who can attend the program?

 May.
 This requires an appointment (please call 216-475-8123).
 This screening

 will determine if your child needs a full evaluation.

 What do I need to do to have my child evaluated?

 First, contact the preschool program to set up a screening at (216)475-8123.
 You will receive a call a few days after the screening, letting you know if a disability is suspected.
 If it is, you will need to register your child with the district.
-This occurs at the Garfield Heights Board of Education, and an appointment is required.
+This occurs at the Garfield Heights Board of Education and an appointment is required.
 You cannot register before hearing from the preschool about a suspected disability.
 Registering your child does not necessarily mean your child will attend the program; it establishes residency in Garfield Heights.
-Once you are registered the preschool will contact you about the evaluation.
+Once you are registered, the preschool will contact you about the evaluation.
 Evaluations occur on Fridays during the school year.
 It requires 2 appointments that the child must attend.
 Then it takes 1-2 meetings (multifactored evaluation and individualized education program meetings).
 The entire process can take from 4-6 appointments depending on the individual child’s strengths and needs (1 screening, 1 registration appointment, 2 evaluations, 1-2 meetings).
 The Procedural Safeguards outline

 What are the staff qualifications?

-All teachers have a bachelor and masters degree in education, and are certified to teach both regular and special education preschool students.
+All teachers have a bachelor and master’s degree in education and are certified to teach both regular and special education preschool students.
 The preschool also has a speech/language therapist and school psychologist on staff.